Non-self-adjoint operators, infinite determinants, and some applications: Essential Spectra and a Local Weinstein--Aronszajn Formula

 where $C(\lambda_0; \varepsilon) $ is a counterclockwise oriented circle centered at $\lambda_0$ with sufficiently small radius $\varepsilon>0$ (excluding the rest of $\sigma(T)$).
 Then $m(z,T)$, $z\in\bbC$, is defined by

+(Here ``isolated eigenvalue" of $T$ means an isolated point in the spectrum of $T$ which is an eigenvalue of $T$.)
 We note that the dimension of the Riesz projection in \eqref{2.45} is finite if and only if $\lambda_0$ is an isolated eigenvalue of $T$ of finite algebraic multiplicity (cf.\ \cite[p.\ 181]{Ka80}).
 In analogy to the self-adjoint case (but deviating from most definitions in the non-self-adjoint case, see \cite[Sect.\ I.4, Ch.\ IX]{EE89}) we now introduce the set

 Of course, $\wti \sigma_{\rm e}(T)$ coincides with the essential spectrum of $T$ if $T$ is self-adjoint in $\cH$.
 In the non-self-adjoint case at hand, the set $\wti \sigma_{\rm e}(T)$ is most natural in our study of $H_0$ and $H$ as will subsequently be shown.
 It will also be convenient to introduce the complement of $\wti \sigma_{\rm e}(T)$ in $\bbC$,